Macintosh External Disk Drive: 1.44MB

 Following the success of the Macintosh implementation of the 3 1/2-inch format, the format was also adopted widely by the personal computer industry.
 However most of the industry adopted a different Modified Frequency Modulation (MFM) formatting scheme at a fixed rotational speed, incompatible with Apple's own GCR with variable speed, resulting in a less-expensive drive, but with a lower capacity (720 KB rather than 800 KB).
 In 1987 a newer and better, MFM-based, "high-density" format was developed which IBM first introduced in their PS/2 systems, doubling the previous storage capacity to 1.4 MB.
-In Apple's pursuit of cross-compatibility with DOS and Windows-based systems to attract more business customers, they adopted the new format, thus confirming it as the first industry-wide floppy disk standard.
+In Apple's pursuit of cross-compatibility with MS-DOS and Windows-based systems to attract more business customers, they adopted the new format, thus confirming it as the first industry-wide floppy disk standard.
 However, Apple could not take advantage of the less expensive fixed-speed systems of the IBM-based computers, due to its backward incompatibility with their own variable-speed formats.

 Apple FDHD Drive

 Later renamed the Apple SuperDrive (G7287), the Apple FDHD Drive (Floppy Disk High Density) was introduced in 1989 as Apple's first external 1.44 MB high-density double-sided 3 1/2-inch floppy drive.
 It supported all of Apple's 3.5" floppy disk formats as well as all standard PC formats (e.g. MS-DOS, Windows), allowing the Macintosh to read and write all industry-standard floppy disk formats.
 The external drive was offered only briefly with support for the Apple II, coming late in that product's life.
 To take advantage of the drive's extended storage and new capabilities, it required the new SWIM (Sander–Wozniak Integrated Machine) floppy disk controller chip to be present on the Macintosh and Apple II, the latter requiring the Apple II 3.5 Disk Controller Card which integrated the chip.
 If the drive was connected to an older Macintosh, Apple IIGS or Apple IIc Plus with the older IWM (Integrated Woz Machine) chip, the drive would act as a standard 800K drive, without any additional capabilities.
 The interface card was necessary for the Apple IIGS to make use of its greater storage capacity and ability to handle PC formats.
 The Apple IIe could not utilize the drive in any form, unless it had the specialized interface card installed, much like the UniDisk 3.5 which the SuperDrive replaced.
 The last Mac it could be used with was the Classic II and was discontinued shortly thereafter.
 The drive was fitted in every desktop Mac from its introduction and was eliminated with the introduction of the iMac in 1998.
-PowerPC Macs dropped the original auto-inject Sony drives and went to a manual inject mechanism.
+PowerPC Macs dropped the original auto-inject Sony drives and went to a manual-inject mechanism.